(FYI, There are no spoilers here, it’s safe to keep reading)

 Rumor has it that these dogs were treated like royalty on set.
 An extra who worked on the movie stated that the dogs were very well taken care of during the filming.
 The crew would do one take, then get the dogs partially out of costume, give them water, and 15 minutes of rest.
 Then move on to another filming session.

-If you watch the hounds running in the movie, Doberman owners may recognize the familiar Doberman trot.
+If you watch the hounds running in the movie, Doberman owners may recognize the familiar Doberman trot or gallop.
 Below you can watch the extended foot chase scene that was eventually shortened in the final movie cut.

 These dogs with jobs are so impressive.
 I hope all the dog actors were paid well in treats and belly rubs.